PeterMue/bitbucket-webhook/README.md

 # Example Webhook Requests

-> **Note:** The body is just a minimalistic - but correct - subset of the actual bitbucket `pr:merged` webhook payload.
+> **Note**: The body is just a minimalistic - but correct - subset of the actual bitbucket `pr:merged` webhook payload.

 ```bash
 BODY='{ "actor" : { "name" : "Peter Müller" }}'